jakobsack/podscribe/tools/README.md

 * **whisper.cpp** - This tool is used to do the transcription.
 It is way faster than the python library and can make use of the Apple Neural Engine.

-  The version shupped in *Homwebrew* does not include support for the Neural Engine, so you have to compile the stuff yourself from the source code.
+  The version shipped in *Homwebrew* does not include support for the Neural Engine, so you have to compile the stuff yourself from the source code.

   ```sh